jundalisay/spblist/content/en/research/mayan/popol/part-2/chapter-01.md

 heading: Chapter 1
 title: "Hunahpú and Xbalanqué Defeats Zipacna"
 weight: 4
-date: 2024-05-12
+# date: 2024-05-12
-# description: "John Stuart Mill was part of the British East India Company who advocated free trade"
+description: Now we shall also tell the name of the father of Hunahpú and Xbalanqué
 image: "/covers/popol.jpg"
-# date: 2020-10-31
 ---